USA Student Visa 2025: Requirements, Process, Types, Fees for Indian Students

 Documents Required for US Student Visa

 USA Study Visa Requirements: The US study visa process requires you to carry a lot more documents than you would for a tourist visa, by comparison.
-You need the mandatory documents along with supporting documents of financial and academic records.
-Make sure you refer to this checklist before going to the consulate for the visa interview.
+You need the mandatory documents and supporting financial and academic records.
+Refer to this checklist before going to the consulate for the visa interview.

-- A valid passport with a validity date of at least six months beyond your period of stay.
+- A valid passport with a validity date of at least six months beyond your stay.

 - A printed copy of DS-160, the online application form